CHerSun/Mass-Renamer/README.md

 ## How to use

+Requirements:

+- .NET runtime 8.0 or .NET desktop runtime 8.0.
+For Windows it can be downloaded from [Microsoft site](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

-You can download the latest compiled executable from [Releases](https://github.com/CHerSun/Mass-Renamer/releases/latest) or compile yourself (see below).
+You can download the latest compiled executable of Mass Renamer from [Releases](https://github.com/CHerSun/Mass-Renamer/releases/latest) or compile yourself (see below).
 Put executable anywhere you like on your PATH variable.
 In console call `mren` with arguments:

 - folder where to look for files (`.` for the current folder),
 - source mask (see below),